Login

 Tutorial 21

-Unlike “normal” loans that have a fixed payment, fixed principal loans are characterized by a declining payment amount.
+Unlike “normal” loans that have a fixed payment, fixed principal loans have declining payment amounts.

-As a result, finding the present value of a fixed principal loan is often tedious because the payment amounts change.
-Normally, you would have to enter each individual payment manually into a calculator.
-With the Ultimate Financial Calculator, this is not necessary.
-This tutorial demonstrates how to use analytical calculations to discount any cash flow.
+Calculating the present value of a fixed principal loan can be time-consuming because payment amounts change.
+Normally, each payment must be entered individually.
+However, with the Ultimate Financial Calculator, this is not necessary.
+This tutorial shows how to discount any cash flow using analytical methods.

-To calculate the present value of a fixed principal loan with two interest-only payments, follow these steps:
+To calculate the present value of a fixed principal loan that includes two interest-only payments, follow these steps:

 1. Set Schedule Type to “Loan”.